Generalized Rabinowitz Floer homology and coisotropic intersections: Perturbation of the generalized Rabinowitz action functional

-In this section we prove Theorem \ref{thm:compactness of moduli} which is one of the vital ingredients for our main results. \begin{Thm} Let $\M$ be a moduli space of gradient flow lines of $\AA_F^H$.
-Then this moduli space is compact modulo breaking. \end{Thm} \begin{proof} Once we establish the following facts, the proof of the theorem follows from standard arguments in Floer theory.
-For a sequence of elements $\{(v_n,\eta_{1,n},\dots,\eta_{1,n})\}_{n\in\mathbb{N}}$ in $\M$, we have \begin{enumerate} \item a uniform $L^\infty$ bound on $v_n$, \item a uniform $L^\infty$ bound on $\eta_{i,n}$, \item a uniform $L^\infty$ bound on the derivatives of $v_n$.\\ \end{enumerate} (i) follows from the assumption `convex at infinity'.
-Once the $L^\infty$-bound on $\eta_{i,n}$ is established, the $L^\infty$-bound on the derivatives of $v_n$ follows from the bubbling argument and the symplectic asphericity of $(M,\om)$.
-Hence Theorem \ref {thm:bound on eta} finishes the proof. \end{proof}
+In this subsection, we prove Theorem \ref{thm:compactness of moduli} which is a vital ingredient for all our results.
+Here, $\Sigma$ is assumed to be a closed restricted contact coisotropic submanifold and $(M,\om)$ is convex at infinity.
+But if we impose some restriction on the perturbation $F$, the theorem holds true in the contact case as well, see the next section. \begin{Thm} Let $\{w^\nu=(u^\nu,\tau^\nu)\}_{\nu\in\N}$ be a sequence of gradient flow lines of $\AA_{F_s}^\HH$ with a uniform action bound like \eqref{eq:assumption}.
+Then for every reparametrization sequence $\sigma_\nu\in\R$ the sequence $w^\nu(\cdot+\sigma_\nu)$ has a convergent subsequence in the $C^\infty_{loc}$-topology.
+That is, $\{w^\nu\}_{\nu\in\N}$ has a subsequence which converges with all derivatives on every compact subset to a gradient flow line $w\in C^\infty(\R\x S^1,M)\x C^\infty(\R,\R^k)$. \end{Thm} \begin{proof} Once we establish the following three ingredients, \begin{enumerate} \item a uniform $L^\infty$-bound on $u^\nu$; \item a uniform $L^\infty$-bound on $\tau^\nu$; \item a uniform $L^\infty$-bound on the derivatives of $u^\nu$, \end{enumerate} the proof of the theorem follows from the elliptic bootstrapping argument in Floer theory, see \cite[Theorem B.4.2]{MS}. (i) follows since the image of every $u^\nu$, $\nu\in\N$ lies in a compact subset of $M$ due to the assumption ``convex at infinity", see \cite[Lemma 2.4]{Mc}. (ii) is the new feature of Rabinowitz Floer theory and is proved in Theorem \ref{thm:bound on eta}.
+Then if the derivatives of $u^\nu$ explode, the ``bubbling-off'' phenomenon occurs, see \cite[Chapter 4.2]{MS}.
+That is, we can detect non-constant $J$-holomorphic spheres as limits; but the symplectic asphericity of $(M,\om)$ rules out this possibility.
+Hence (iii) and the theorem is proved. \end{proof}